richwblake/Stormbot/Readme.md

 ## A simple CLI application that checks weather via OpenWeatherMap

-##### You will need to create an account at https://openweathermap.org and get an API key to use correctly.
+#### You will need to create an account at https://openweathermap.org and get an API key to use correctly.
 It would be improper to publish an API key here, I hope you understand my reasoning :)

+#### To configure your key, please create a new file in the root director named 'config.js'.
+Please then declare your key there, and export it.
+Then, in api.js, require the file as a new variable and use that to set the key in the API constructor.

 ## Node packages used:
 ##### Node Fetch - used to be able to make async fetch calls to the API